essaysforabetterlife/essays/content/post/the-edge.md

 Once we have a desire, in a moment, to do so, the goal of change depends on what we may call The Edge.

-All directed, conscious change, in one form or another, comes from time spent near or at The Edge.
+All directed, conscious change, in one form or another, comes first from time spent near or at The Edge.

 ## Finding more in the gas tank